Hyacinto/test_swagLabs/readme.md

 This project is currently under active development.
 Some features may be incomplete or under review.
 Here are the current points of development:

-* Refinement of visual regression tests: Further integration of Applitools for automated visual comparisons.
 * Stabilization of the framework: I am improving error handling and test reliability.
 * Test coverage expansion: I am adding more test cases to cover additional functionalities of the Sauce Demo app.